Inventors and inventions (New Zealand)

-- There are articles about John Britten, Bill Hamilton, and Richard Pearse, among others.
+- There are articles about John Britten, Bill Hamilton and Richard Pearse among others.

-Tips: To get to the EPIC resources you will need a password from your school librarian first.
+Tips: To get to the EPIC resources you may need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.

-There are a number of books that have been written about New Zealand inventors and inventions - check out your local public or school library to see what they have there.
+There are a number of books that have been written about New Zealand inventors and inventions.
+Check out your local public or school library to see what they have there.

 Here are a few recommended titles:

 - All about New Zealand machines and inventions by Dave Gunson

 - Four great New Zealand inventors by Keith Tonkin

 - The Ballad of Bill Hamilton by Tony Kean